 Buying a horse is a big decision and a huge commitment in terms of time and money.
 As the potential purchaser of an equine, what can you do to ensure you are buying the best animal for your needs, abilities and budget?
 Devon and Somerset Trading Standards have a really useful buyer’s tips page which could help give you the best possible chance of finding your perfect partner Click Here.
 Horse riding is an inherently high risk sport.
 Horses can be unpredictable at the best of times but even more so when trying out an unknown horse for the first time.
 It is your responsibility to ask questions, access the risks and take all possible safety precautions including the wearing of personal protective equipment before making the decision to mount the horse.
 If unsure, don't take risks.

-It is an offence to own or keep a horse without a passport, therefore it is an offence to sell or purchase a horse without a passport.
+It is an offence to own or keep, sell or purchase a horse without a passport.
 For further details see Horse Owners – Do you know the Law?
 If you are loaning or taking a horse on loan, for the protection of both parties, please make sure that you have legally binding loan agreement.
 Sample BHS agreements can be see here

 Sharing is now common on the internet.
 It is impossible to block a web page or advert from being copied and shared on various forums or groups.
 Although beneficial for advertising, it can cause problems if the page, post or photo is or can be considered in any way controversial.
 Please bare this in mind when posting information or photos, not everyone may be of the same mind set and some are quite happy to let you know.
 Enquiries are sent directly to advertisers, we do not receive copies so it is up to the advertiser to deal with or ignore any abusive replies accordingly.